erincatto/box2c/docs/simulation.md

 b2World_SetCustomFilterCallback(myWorldId, MyCustomFilter, myGame);
 ```

-This function must be thread safe and must not attempt to read or write the Box2D world.
+This function must be [thread-safe](https://en.wikipedia.org/wiki/Thread_safety) and must not read from or write to the Box2D world.
 Otherwise you will get a [race condition](https://en.wikipedia.org/wiki/Race_condition).

 #### Pre-Solve Callback
 This is called after collision detection, but before collision
 resolution.
-This gives you a chance to disable the contact based on the
-current configuration.
-For example, you can implement a one-sided
-platform using this callback.
+This gives you a chance to disable the contact based on the contact geometry.
+For example, you can implement a one-sided platform using this callback.

 The contact will be re-enabled each time through collision processing,
 so you will need to disable the contact every time-step.
-This impl
+This function must be thread-safe
+and must not read from or write to the Box2D world.

 ```c
 bool MyPreSolve(b2ShapeId shapeIdA, b2ShapeId shapeIdB, b2Manifold* manifold, void* context)